 Did you see the uakari in your backyard?

 The uakari monkey species is incredibly athletic by necessity.
-Unlike other monkey species that grasp and swing from their tails, the uakari's tail is non-prehensile.
+Other monkey species use their tails to grasp and swing, but the uakari does not, because its tail is non-prehensile.
 This means that the uakari have incredible strength and dexterity in their legs and feet, often suspending themselves upside down and sustaining their entire body weight with only their toes while feeding.
 We at the Tapiche Reserve have the honor of witnessing the incredible physicality of the endangered red uakari monkey on a regular basis:

 Now, if you haven't visited us at the Tapiche Jungle Reserve yet, don't despair, because the jungle is closer than you think!
 Behold this candid documentary of what appears to be a "pygmy grey uakari" in the heart of a suburban neighborhood in North America: